allient/create-fastapi-project/create_fastapi_project/templates/langchain_basic/README.md

 2. Get your API key from [API Key - SerpApi](https://serpapi.com/manage-api-key).
 3. Set your API key as an environment variable named `SERP_API_KEY`.

-## Reverse Proxy
+## Containers Architecture

-This project employs [Caddy](https://caddyserver.com/) as a reverse proxy to efficiently route and manage incoming requests.
+As this project uses [Caddy](https://caddyserver.com/) as a reverse proxy, which uses namespaces routing, you can access the documentation with the following path [http://fastapi.localhost/docs](http://fastapi.localhost/docs)

 ## Getting Started